-The mumps virus is circulating and affecting young adults in Edinburgh and the Lothians.
-NHS Lothian saw over 150 cases of mumps between 1st September 2017 and 12th December 2017.
-The cases are predominently in young adults aged 18 - 22 years.
-There are cases of mumps within the student community at the University of Edinburgh.
-Cases of mumps in our local community are monitored by the Health Protection Team NHS Lothian who provide advice and support on potential public health issues in Edinburgh and the Lothians.
+The mumps virus is circulating and affecting young adults in Edinburgh and the Lothians, predominantly in those aged 18 - 22 years.
+Cases of mumps in our local community are monitored by the Health Protection Team NHS Lothian who provide the University with advice and support on potential public health issues.

 Mumps is an acute viral illness.
 The infection can be easily spread from person to person by coughs and sneezes.
 It can also be transmitted by direct contact through saliva.